puppetlabs/cisco_ios/docs/05-applying-a-manifest/README.md

 4. Lastly, if you want check what that manifest is going to do before running it full apply mode, you can the simulation mode `noop` - this highlights the idempotent capabilities of Puppet.
 To test with `noop`, update the previous manifest and set the ensure property of the address range as `absent` and run the following command:

-`bolt apply manifest.pp -n cisco_ios --noop --debug`.
+`bolt apply manifest.pp -n cisco_ios --noop`.

 Check the output and notice that a corrective change was run in `noop` mode — this means that the NTP server would have been removed if you had run the command without `noop`.
+If you want to see a much more verbose output include the `--debug` flag.

 If you do want to remove the newly created address range, run the same command without `noop` mode:

 `bolt apply manifest.pp -n cisco_ios`